UHAXM1/Quantum/README.md

 Simply install and provide connection information to qBittorrent, Quantum will automatically try to find the ProtonVPN log directory

-Quantum will check the logs files once every minute
+Quantum will check the logs files once every minute.

 !!!IMPORTANT!!!
 You should disable ProtonVPNs autoupdate feature!, when you want to update ProtonVPN close Quantum first then download and run the updated ProtonVPN installer then restart Quantum.